 Event organisers KHL’s Access International and the International Powered Access Federation (IPAF), would like to thank the judges for taking part.
 The judges’ meeting to decide the shortlist will take place in London, UK, during February.
 The shortlist will be announced shortly thereafter, with the winners announced at the awards ceremony on 23 April.

 The IAPAs represent the global access industry at its highest level and encourages all individuals and companies, big or small, that demonstrate best practice through their equipment or services to take part.
-Enter before the deadline of 12 December 2019.
+Enter before the extended deadline of 22 January 2020.
 The IAPA 2020 Categories are:

 - Access Rental Company of the Year